spyder-ide/envs-manager/README.md

 pre-commit install
 ```

-* To run the test:
+* To run the test suite:

 You will need to setup the `ENV_BACKEND_EXECUTABLE` environmental variable in order to use a `conda-like` manager.
-The environmental variable should point to a conda or mamba executable.
+This environment variable should point to a conda or mamba executable.
 For example, if you have micromamba downloaded on Windows you should set `ENV_BACKEND_EXECUTABLE=<path to micromamba executable>/micromamba.exe`.
-After that you should be able to run the tests with:
+After that you should be able to run our tests with:

 ```console
 pytest -vv